Y's Care Preschool

 Literacy, art and music are ways to invite children to express themselves and understand others’ perspectives and are important parts of our curriculum.

-We believe that when young children are given the opportunity to explore and when teachers give their attention to children’s words, actions and feelings, optimal learning can take place.
+We believe that when young children are given the opportunity to explore and when teachers give their attention to children’s words, action and feelings, optimal learning can take place.
 We have a conflict rich classroom, giving children freedom to practice important skills like negotiation, empathy, autonomy, problem solving and self-control.

 Curricular Elements